Credit Certificate in Labor Studies and Employment Relations

 With just four courses, you can complete the 12-credit certificate program in labor studies and employment relations — and put a career-enhancing credential on your résumé.

-Through Penn State Continuing Education evening and lunchtime classes, combined with online study through Penn State World Campus, you can complete the program at your own pace, scheduled around your work and family commitments.
+Through Penn State Continuing Education evening classes, combined with online study through Penn State World Campus, you can complete the program at your own pace, scheduled around your work and family commitments.

 Add Value to Your Degree